Placidus (abbot): Patronage

-He is the co-patron of Messina along with the Madonna of the Letter, and is the official patron of Biancavilla, Castel di Lucio and Poggio Imperiale.
+Placidus is the co-patron saint of Messina along with the Madonna of the Letter (Madonna della Lettera),.
+He is also the official patron of Biancavilla (Catania), Castel di Lucio (Messina), and Poggio Imperiale (Foggia).

 Because a large portion of Easton, Pennsylvania's Italian community originally came from Castel di Lucio, Placidus is given particular veneration with an annual parade through South Side on the Sunday before Labor Day.
 The Sunday after is the Feast of the Holy Cross, celebrated by immigrants from the neighboring town of Santo Stefano di Camastra.